top of page

 If you have questions about expunction or an ALR hearing and what it means for your license, bring it up during your consultation.
 Time-sensitive deadlines may apply depending on your situation.

-These cases move quickly and the consequences extend beyond the courtroom.
+Affirmative finding of family violence cases move quickly and the consequences extend beyond the courtroom.
 A conviction can affect your employment, your firearm rights, and your immigration status.
 Janie builds a defense with all of that in mind, not just the charge itself.

 Assault or family violence accusation?